 Our Puppy Training Methods

+You should start training your new puppy the rules of the house as soon as you bring them home.
+This includes where to go potty and how to use their mouth appropriately.
+Formal training can begin as soon as they're 9 weeks old.
 Bringing home a new puppy is such an exciting experience!
-They can bring us so much happiness but poor behavior can often leave us feeling overwhelmed.
+They can bring us so much happiness; but poor behavior can often leave us feeling overwhelmed.
 Puppies are often easily distracted making training on your own a challenge.
 This is where our trainers come in to save the day.
 Our trainers have extensive experienced in managing puppy behavior.
 We know exactly how to get the most out of a training session with your puppy.
 We use all of the tips and tricks we’ve acquired over the years to give you the fastest, most effective training results.
 While puppies can sometimes be difficult to train, the accomplishment you’ll feel once they’ve completed all of their obedience training is unsurpassed!
 In 6 weeks we can turn your unruly puppy into a well behaved doggie citizen.
 Our courses are specifically designed with puppies in mind and our trainers are well versed in the best practices of teaching brand new pups.

 Potty Training for Puppies